Riverscapes/PBR/manual/chap03/index.md

         <div class="card-section">
         <img src="{{ site.baseurl }}\assets\images\diagrams\Plan_AM_250.png">
 <ul>
-	<li>The overall process of planning for low-tech process-based restoration is similar to planning for other forms of restoration. </li>
+	<li>Planning for low-tech process-based restoration is similar to planning for other forms of restoration.</li>
-	<li>For situations in which the project stakeholders are unfamiliar with  the low-tech restoration process, adaptive management can be a practical way of ‘learning by doing’, and projects can proceed starting with trials, and then working towards full-scale implementation with explicit identification of concerns and triggers for maintenance and/or mitigation. </li>
+	<li>We adapt the Conservation Planning Process to show what aspects of the process are distinctive to low-tech process-based restoration.
+The Conservation Planning Process follows an adaptive management framework and has three phases: i) a Collection and Analysis Phase (focused on planning), ii) a Decision Support Phase (focused on design), and iii) an Application and Evaluation Phase (focused on implementation).</li>
+	<li>For low-tech restoration, we pose four screening questions in the process to identify exit points where and if low-tech process-based restoration may not be appropriate.</li>
 </ul>
         </div>
       </div>